OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Returns the substring of s starting from character index from, and up to (excluding) character index to.
 If the to argument is omitted, substring will output to the end of s.
 For example, `"profound".substring(3)` returns the string “found”, and `"profound".substring(2, 4)` returns the string “of”.

 Character indexes start from zero.
 Negative character indexes count from the end of the string.
-For example, `"profound".substring(1, -1)` returns the string rofoun.
+For example, `"profound".substring(0, -1)` returns the string “profoun”.

 ###### slice(s, n from, n to (optional))